JacquelineKeintzel/SOMA/README.md

 2) Run *run\_SOMA.py* from the command line.
 The following options are available:

 Mandatory arguments are:
-- **"- -pathnames":**
+- **"- -parameters":**
-Path to *pathnames.txt* file, which contains all other paths necessary for the package.
+Path to *parameters.txt* file, which contains all other paths necessary for the package.

 Optional arguments are:
 - **"- -harmonic1"/"-h1":**